How-to: Prevent Cat Attacks on Wildlife

 Any feeder around a home with a cat should be kept a good ways from the house and near plenty of trees and shrubbery to allow them a place to hide/escape.
 Still, be sure to not allow your cat outside while you have these items on the property.

-If you or anyone you know has found an injured animal due to a cat attack please contact your local Wildlife Rescue centre, or if you’re in the Metro Vancouver area please contact us directly at 604-526-7275.
+If you or anyone you know has found an injured animal due to a cat attack please contact your local Wildlife Rescue centre, or if you’re in the Metro Vancouver area please contact our Support Centre for assistance.

 Posted in Education